ahmadnassri/docs-engineering-matrix/product.md

 ## Reliability & Accountability

-#### Junior
+#### Engineer 1

-> Able to contribute to planned sprint work with guidance.
+- Contributes to planned sprint work.

-> Has daily conversation with the team about the progress of their work.

-> Delivers on commitments with a sense of urgency and cares about the value of what they are working on and impact on the business.
+- Delivers on commitments with a sense of urgency and understands the value of what they are working on and impact on the business.

-#### Intermediate

-> Ensures their commitments are realistic, understands their priority and urgency, and delivers upon them accordingly.

-> Anticipates and communicates blockers, delays, and cost ballooning for their work before they require escalation.

-> Cares about the value of what the team is working on and impact on the business.

-> Ensures expectations within their team are clarified between all parties involved.
+- Has daily conversations with the team about the progress of their work.

 #### Senior